Fedalto/ideas/README.md

 `<sql>` XML element | No handler registered | Used on 2 pages |
 `<code>` HTML element | No hadler registered | Used on 5 pages |

-Interface defined at authorship is similar to mail merge and word processing but has control over the output formats of a given field.
+Interface defined at authorship is similar to mail merge except the user does not care about the 'field format' and how the fields are transformed can be customized.
 IDAA can make web development simpler as content creators, designers and programmers stay in their respective domains working in parallel.

 The interface part refers to how a developer did not actually specify how data should be input to give the data meaning.
 Detecting potential meaning is possible providing there are generic handlers such as XML elements.